 While I usually recommend my guests to order several rounds, the first one being safe familiar products, the second being more adventurous and inspired in what you’ve seen people eating in other tables, there are a few options that you definitely need to try at some point.
 Today we are sharing with you what’s the Spaniards favorite tapas dishes.

-Here is our list of best Spain tapas:
+Here is our list of famous Spanish tapas dishes:

 “Brave potatoes” are fried potatoes served with garlic allioli mayonnaise and a red mildly spice sauce or oil.
 In Barcelona, locals pilgrimage to some bars said to prepare the best patatas bravas, and there is even a controversy between those who favor the ones at Tomàs and those preferring the ones by Mandri (although there are many other great bars that could perfectly rival them).